Welcome to the I-395/Route 9 Transportation Study Website!

 Avoid and minimize adverse impacts to natural, social, cultural, and economic resources and features

-It is envisioned that the results would be the construction of a new two-lane road from I-395 to Route 9 to the east of East Eddington or improvements to existing roads.
+It is envisioned that the results would be the construction of a new two-lane road from I-395 to Route 9 or improvements to existing roads.
 If a new two-lane road is constructed, it would be a limited-access road crossing over or under the intersecting streets.
 The only exception could be a new interchange with Route 1A.

 MaineDOT and the FHWA are preparing two primary items: